Major Industries

 NSWC Crane’s total focus is to support the Warfighter by leveraging its technical capabilities for the rapidly changing combat environment.
 NSWC Crane’s personnel and preeminent facilities set the standard for excellence in acquisition, engineering and sustainment.
 NSWC Crane provides comprehensive support for complex military systems spanning design, development, deployment and sustainment in three focus areas: Electronic Warfare, Strategic Missions and Expeditionary Warfare.

-Defense Assets:
+Defense Support:

 Agribusiness

 Radius Indiana’s agricultural sector is a state leader in poultry production and grain processing.
-With abundant farmland and sites for commercial development our region has a well-established agriculture infrastructure that enables companies to set up operations and get products to market quickly.
+With abundant farmland and sites for commercial development, our region has a well-established agriculture infrastructure that enables companies to set up operations and get products to market quickly.

 Tourism